 My latest creation is this Easy Healthy Vegan Creamy Pea & Mint Soup that’s immune-boosting green goddess soup.
-It’s packed with kale, spinach, leek, mint, peas and so much more.
-This soup also comes out in minutes!
+It’s packed with veggies and aromatics like mint.

 Only needs one pot and a blender, and of course a touch of green love 😀